General-code/TIL/README.md

 - **Automatic Type coercion**
   - Basically happens when there is a operation between diffrent data types.
   - like number + string => string
+  - when array becomes string with + then it concatenate every element with .(dot)

 #### Javascript Array